iamakulov/devtools-perf-features/README.md

-# `devtools-perf-tricks`
+# `devtools-perf-flags`

-Chrome DevTools have a bunch of advanced undocumented features.
+Chrome DevTools have a bunch of advanced undocumented flags and features.
 Some of them are tremendously useful during performance profiling.
-This repo is an attempt to document them.
+This repo attempts to document them.

 Contents: